tommasomoretti/nameless-analytics/README.md

 Track single page application page views easily, you can customize the tracker depending on your needs.

 - **Auto pushes for custom event tracking**\
-Push Page closed or Page load timing events for .
+Push Page closed (🚧 alfa feature) or Page load timing events for .

 ### 🚀 - Send events from (almost) everywhere